PEM-Humboldt/weplan-colombia-website/README.md

 _Data and Development Engineering, Biodiversity Assessment and Monitoring Program - Instituto Humboldt Colombia_

 ## License
-Not yet specified.
+The MIT License (MIT) 2021 - [Instituto de Investigación de Recursos Biológicos Alexander von Humboldt](http://humboldt.org.co).
+Please have a look at the [LICENSE.md](LICENSE.md) file for more details.

 ## Acknowledgments

-This work is inspired by the [WePlan](http://weplan-forests.org/flrp/exploreopt.php?analysis=COL_v002) website for Colombia.
+This work is inspired on the [WePlan](http://weplan-forests.org/flrp/exploreopt.php?analysis=COL_v002) website for Colombia.